Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Introduction

-Since the subproblem of BPG is not always solved in closed form and is sometimes hard to solve depending on $\phi$, Takahashi and Takeda~\cite{Takahashi} proposed the approximate Bregman proximal gradient algorithm (ABPG), whose subproblem is easier to solve.
+Since the subproblem of BPG cannot always be solved in closed form and is sometimes hard to solve depending on the Bregman distance, Takahashi and Takeda~\cite{Takahashi} proposed the approximate Bregman proximal gradient algorithm (ABPG), whose subproblem is easier to solve.
 Instead of the Bregman distance, ABPG uses the approximate Bregman distance (see also \eqref{App-Breg-dist}), which is the second-order approximation of the Bregman distance.
-The subproblem of ABPG can be written by the sum of a quadratic formula and a regularizer.
-Moreover, if $\phi$ is separable, the subproblem of ABPG is reduced to $n$ independent one-dimensional optimization problems.
+The subproblem of ABPG can be written by the sum of a quadratic function and a regularizer.
+Moreover, if the Bregman distance is separable, the subproblem of ABPG is reduced to $n$ independent one-dimensional optimization problems.
 ABPG uses the line search procedure to ensure the accuracy of the approximate Bregman distance.
-However, the global convergence of ABPG has not been established when $g\not\equiv 0$, and line search procedures lead to slow convergence in practice.
+However, the global convergence of ABPG has not been established when $g\not\equiv 0$, and line search procedures can lead to slow convergence in practice.

 In this paper, we propose a new algorithm, named the approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search (ABPG-VMAW).
 The line search procedure of this algorithm is inspired by variable metric inexact line search based algorithms~\cite{Bonettini2016-bn,Bonettini_2017}.
 In the same way as ABPG, the subproblem of ABPG-VMAW is defined by